 Meals: Breakfast, lunch, and dinner

-• Drive to the Volcanic Plateau and explore a thermal park where you can bathe in a natural hot river with views of the impressive Huka Falls.
-Feel the spray of the Waikato River as it plunges 11 meters into a pool the size of a stadium.
-Later you will arrive at the crater Lake Taupo, the largest lake in New Zealand formed by the most powerful volcanic explosion in recorded history.
-Spend some time at Taupo and later head to Whakapapa Village in the Tongariro National Park.
+• We start the day with a drive to the Volcanic Plateau and its myriad natural wonders.
+Explore an extraordinary thermal park, bathe in a natural hot river and view the impressive Huka Falls.
+Feel the spray here as the mighty Waikato River, New Zealand’s longest, plunges 11 metres into a stadium-like pool.
+Later we arrive at Lake Taupo, the largest lake in New Zealand.
+Incredibly, this 600 square kilometre crater lake was formed in 186 AD by the most powerful volcanic explosion in recorded history.

 Meals: Breakfast and lunch